AIM1rage/repo-top/README.md

 # Repo-Top

 This program is designed to retrieve a list of top contributors from a specific organization using the GitHub API.
+The code works for Twitter and SKB Kontur organizations.

 ## Requirements